AnotherKamila/bsdops/README.md

 DebOps-derived reusable, integrated Ansible configs for FreeBSD-based machines.

+See [Design Goals](https://github.com/AnotherKamila/bsdops/wiki/Design-Goals) for more info on what exactly this project is trying to achieve.

 **Note: This is currently in a very early stage of development.
 Currently only `debops bootstrap` is fully "FreeBSD-ified", and "extensive testing" is a dream.**

 ## Why should I use this, especially when I know it will break?